Malaysia: Cuisine

 Malaysia's cuisine reflects the multi-ethnic makeup of its population.
 Many cultures from within the country and from surrounding regions have greatly influenced the cuisine.
 Much of the influence comes from the Malay, Chinese, Indian, Thai, Javanese, and Sumatran cultures, largely due to the country being part of the ancient spice route.
-The cuisine is very similar to that of Singapore and Brunei, and also bears resemblance to Filipino cuisine.
+The cuisine is similar to those of Singapore and Brunei, and also bears resemblance to Filipino cuisine.
 The different states have varied dishes, and often the food in Malaysia is different from the original dishes.

 Sometimes food not found in its original culture is assimilated into another; for example, Chinese restaurants in Malaysia often serve Malay dishes.
 Food from one culture is sometimes also cooked using styles taken from another culture, For example, sambal belacan (shrimp paste) are commonly used as ingredients by Chinese restaurants to create the stir fried water spinach (kangkung belacan).
 This means that although much of Malaysian food can be traced back to a certain culture, they have their own identity.
-Rice is a staple food, and an important constituent of the country's culture.
+Rice is a staple food and an important constituent of the country's culture.
 Chili is commonly found in local cuisine, although this does not necessarily make them spicy.

 Media

 Malaysia's main newspapers are owned by the government and political parties in the ruling coalition, although some major opposition parties also have their own, which are openly sold alongside regular newspapers.
 A divide exists between the media in the two halves of the country.
-Peninsular-based media gives low priority to news from the East, and often treats the eastern states as colonies of the Peninsula.
-As a result of this, East Malaysia region of Sarawak launched TV Sarawak as internet streaming beginning in 2014, and as TV station on 10 October 2020 to overcome the low priority and coverage of Peninsular-based media and to solidify the representation of East Malaysia.
+Peninsular-based media gives a low priority to news from the East and often treats the eastern states as colonies of the peninsula.
+As a result of this, Sarawak launched TV Sarawak as an internet streaming beginning in 2014, and later as a TV station on 10 October 2020 to overcome the low priority and coverage of Peninsular-based media and to solidify the representation of East Malaysia.
 The media have been blamed for increasing tension between Indonesia and Malaysia, and giving Malaysians a bad image of Indonesians.
-The country has Malay, English, Chinese, and Tamil dailies.
-Kadazandusun and Bajau news only available via TV broadcast Berita RTM.
+The country has Malay, English, Chinese, and Tamil daily newspapers.
+Kadazandusun and Bajau news are available only via TV broadcast Berita RTM.
 Written Kadazan news was once included in publications such as The Borneo Post, the Borneo Mail, the Daily Express, and the New Sabah Times, but publication has ceased with the newspaper or as a section.

 Freedom of the press is limited, with numerous restrictions on publishing rights and information dissemination.
 The government has previously tried to crack down on opposition papers before elections.
 In 2007, a government agency issued a directive to all private television and radio stations to refrain from broadcasting speeches made by opposition leaders, a move condemned by politicians from the opposition Democratic Action Party.
 Sabah, where all tabloids but one are independent of government control, has the freest press in Malaysia.
 Laws such as the Printing Presses and Publications Act have also been cited as curtailing freedom of expression.